leske42/CPP09/README.md

 This approach includes not taking duplicates, then for every A, saving what your original B was at **step 1**, and using `std::find` to find it in the unsorted container when you arrive at **step 3** (this could return in a false positive if you take duplicates, hence the exclusion).
 A lot of people do this, but it's wrong, and is completely against the purpose of the algorithm.

-Like I mentioned earlier, the point of merge insertion is sorting your elements with the least amount of comparisons between any two `T`. `std::find` will use binary search to find its target in the unsorted container - on each turn comparing two `T` which each other, which could be completely avoided, had we kept proper track of the relationship between As and Bs from the beginning.
+Like I mentioned earlier, the point of merge insertion is sorting your elements with the least amount of comparisons between any two `T`. `std::find`, while searching, will iterate through the unsorted container, - on each turn comparing two `T` which each other, which could be completely avoided, had we kept proper track of the relationship between As and Bs from the beginning.
 Remember that our base assumption is that comparing any two `T` is a very expensive operation.
+A properly implemented Ford-Johnson should therefore have no issue with duplicates.

+Another thing that I find important to address here: for a long time, there was a widespread belief on campus about `std::find` performing binary search to find its target. **This is false**.

-Since `std::find` is basically just a binary search, using it for the binary insertion phase (finding where exactly to insert within your custom boundaries) is, of course, fine.
-While I would personally recommend you to write your own binary search algorithm to better understand the process, this is also a valid approach. **But using std::find to find which B belongs to a certain A is not acceptable.** A properly implemented Ford-Johnson should have no issue with duplicates.
+Binary search can not be performed on a container that is not sorted (at least it will not lead to any meaningful result).
+Instead, `find` iterates element by element (thus has linear complexity).
+Therefore using it for the binary insertion phase (finding where exactly to insert within your custom boundaries) is also wrong, and leads to a massive amount of redundant comparisons.
+I have heard of some people overloading `find` or using `lower_bound` instead (there is also a `binary_search` function in the STL).
+Personally I would recommend you to write your own binary search algorithm to better understand the process - this will then also enable you to count your comparisons (which I will talk about in a later section).

+But it's very important to clarify that using `std::find` either for insertion or to find which B belongs to a certain A **is not acceptable**.

-There are many other ways to tackle this challenge, although this is arguably the hardest part of any implementation.
+There are many other ways to tackle the latter, although this is arguably the hardest part of any implementation.
 [Xaver](https://github.com/rwxg) had a solution using `std::pair`s and "ancestor pointers" pointing at the pairs they were derived from.
 [Ismayil](https://github.com/ismayilguliyev28) stored each `T` together with their index in the original container, then used this information to look up the ancestor pairs of each element at every step 3 (since index is not of type `T`, going through a container to look for a specific index is fine).
 I also know [Michi](https://github.com/HeiMichael) treats groups of `T` that have ever been compared as one unit that moves together, and then always compares the "top" element of two units with each other (see picture).

 <div align="center">
 <img src="/resources/imgs/groups.jpg" width="600">